PPBDS/tutorial.helpers/README.md

   - `check_tutorial_defaults()` takes a vector of tutorial paths and then ensures that all the tutorials include the default child code chunks which we recommend.
-This is only useful if you want to include the three options which we recommend.
+This is only useful if you want to include the options which we recommend.
 - We recommend this child document at the start of each tutorial:

 ```` default